rem137/IA_Manager/README.md

 matching notes and previous messages, then prepends a short summary before each request to keep token usage low.

+The assistant can also store private notes using the `remember_note` function.
+These internal notes are indexed for context but hidden from CLI commands and web search results.

+All chat messages are written to `ia_manager/data/log.txt` so you can audit the conversation history if needed.

 All callable functions are listed in `ia_manager/data/assistant_commands.json` for reference.